 - One and a half weeks' pay for each complete year of service in which the employee was aged 41.

 - One week's pay for each complete year of service in which the employee was aged 22-40. at

 - Half a week's pay for each complete year of service in which the employee was under the age of 22.

 The figure used for weekly pay is capped at £489 and the length of service is capped at 20 years.

 Employees are also entitled to receive pay in respect of any accrued but untaken holiday pay.

 A redundancy process is undoubtedly an unpleasant thing to go through, but understanding your rights as to what you can and can't do can make things significantly easier and often improves the outcomes for all concerned.

-If you would like more information or advice relating to redundancy or settlement agreements, please do not hesitate to contact Chris Cook 01727 798089 or Keely Rushmore 01727 798046, or complete the enquiry form below.
+For legal advice relating to redundancy or settlement agreements, please do not hesitate to contact Chris Cook 01727 798089 or Beth Leng 01727 798046, or complete the enquiry form below.